• Skip to content

 6. Responsible Stewardship

-Churches rely on the generous donations of its members to do what it does.
+Churches rely on the generous donations of their members to do what they do.

 Being good stewards of those funds is a primary responsibility of the church board and finance committee.